adaros92/data-blog/content/post8.rst

 - New data becomes available in a table and downstream jobs that depend on the table are notified of the data being available
-- A metrics aggregator collects a bunch of stats about a running system and notifies attached alarm objects about when new data is available; the alarmers check their respective metrics and send out an alarm if the metrics pass some threshold
+- A metrics aggregator collects a bunch of stats about a running system and notifies attached alarm objects about when new data is available; the "alarmers" check their respective metrics and send out an alarm if the metrics pass some threshold
 - E-bay's bidding mechanism broadcasts the highest bid and whether the item has sold yet to all the watchers of an item